-- 15.6.3.1 The procedures to be applied for the provision of air traffic services to aircraft equipped with ACAS shall be identical to those applicable to non-ACAS equipped aircraft.
-In particular, the prevention of collisions, the establishment of appropriate separation and the information which might be provided in relation to conflicting traffic and to possible avoiding action shall conform with the normal ATS procedures and shall exclude consideration of aircraft capabilities dependent on ACAS equipment. - 15.6.3.2 When a pilot reports an ACAS resolution advisory (RA), the controller shall not attempt to modify the aircraft flight path until the pilot reports "Clear of Conflict". - 15.6.3.3 Once an aircraft departs from its ATC clearance or instruction in compliance with an RA, or a pilot reports an RA, the controller ceases to be responsible for providing separation between that aircraft and any other aircraft affected as a direct consequence of the manoeuvre induced by the RA.
-The controller shall resume responsibility for providing separation for all the affected aircraft when: - a. the controller acknowledges a report from the flight crew that the aircraft has resumed the current clearance; or - b. the controller acknowledges a report from the flight crew that the aircraft is resuming the current clearance and issues an alternative clearance which is acknowledged by the flight crew.
+15.6.3.1 The procedures to be applied for the provision of air traffic services to aircraft equipped with ACAS shall be identical to those applicable to non-ACAS equipped aircraft.
+In particular, the prevention of collisions, the establishment of appropriate separation and the information which might be provided in relation to conflicting traffic and to possible avoiding action shall conform with the normal ATS procedures and shall exclude consideration of aircraft capabilities dependent on ACAS equipment.

+15.6.3.2 When a pilot reports an ACAS resolution advisory (RA), the controller shall not attempt to modify the aircraft flight path until the pilot reports "Clear of Conflict".

+15.6.3.3 Once an aircraft departs from its ATC clearance or instruction in compliance with an RA, or a pilot reports an RA, the controller ceases to be responsible for providing separation between that aircraft and any other aircraft affected as a direct consequence of the manoeuvre induced by the RA.
+The controller shall resume responsibility for providing separation for all the affected aircraft when: b) the controller acknowledges a report from the flight crew that the aircraft is resuming the current clearance and issues an alternative clearance which is acknowledged by the flight crew.

 Note.- Pilots are required to report RAs which require a deviation from the current ATC clearance or instruction (see PANS-OPS (Doc 8168), Volume I, Part III, Section 3, Chapter 3, 3.2 c) 4)).
-This report informs the controller that a deviation from clearance or instruction is taking place in response to an ACASRA.
+This report informs the controller that a deviation from clearance or instruction is taking place in response to an ACAS RA.

-- 15.6.3.4 Guidance on training of air traffic controllers in the application of ACAS events is contained in the Airborne Collision Avoidance System (ACAS) Manual (Doc9863). - 15.6.3.5 ACAS can have a significant effect on ATC.
-Therefore, the performance of ACAS in the ATC environment should be monitored. - 15.6.3.6 Following a significant ACAS event, pilots and controllers should complete an air traffic incident report. - Note 1.- The ACAS capability of an aircraft may not be known to air traffic controllers.
+15.6.3.4 Guidance on training of air traffic controllers in the application of ACAS events is contained in the Airborne Collision Avoidance System (ACAS) Manual (Doc 9863).

+15.6.3.5 ACAS can have a significant effect on ATC.
+Therefore, the performance of ACAS in the ATC environment should be monitored.

+15.6.3.6 Following a significant ACAS event, pilots and controllers should complete an air traffic incident report.

+Note 1.- The ACAS capability of an aircraft may not be known to air traffic controllers.